HoneyKat11/Ambassador-Database-Application/README.md

     - List of ambassadors and their respective positions at the event
     - List of ambassadors in a given position at the event

+# Challanges
+- Stricter requirements
+- GUI not connecting to the database
+- No existing template/resources to translate spreadsheet into new model